xBLACKICEx/rustowl/README.md

 Click it and select the downloaded `.vsix` file.
 The extension will then be installed.

+After installation, the extension will automatically start the RustOwl server with Docker when you open and edit any Rust program.
+The first time, it may take a while to download the Docker image.

+We provide several simple Rust programs for observing the visualization in the `example` directory.

 ## Build manually

 Here, we describe manual install instructions from source code.